Clinical Science (Medical Physics), MSc

 Course Overview

-This three-year MSc Clinical Science (Medical Physics) degree is hosted by the Medical School and builds on an existing collaboration with the NHS.
-It provides the primary route for attaining the professional title of Clinical Scientist in the field of Medical Physics.
+Based within Swansea University Medical School, our degree builds on an existing collaboration with the NHS, and is the primary route for attaining the professional title of Clinical Scientist in the field of Medical Physics.
+As part of your studies you will have the opportunity to specialise in either Radiotherapy Physics or Radiation Safety.

 Why Clinical Science (Medical Physics) at Swansea University?